 Due to the small size of their auditory tubes, children are especially prone to suffering from ear infections.
 These connect to the throat, and swelling from a cold can cause them to become blocked.
 This can result in a fever and ear pain.
 Most ear infections will resolve themselves on their own, but a doctor can often prescribe medication to ease the suffering and speed up the healing process.

 Perhaps the most well known childhood disease, chickenpox causes rashes and blisters on the child’s body.
 Children with healthy immune systems rarely suffer serious effects from chickenpox but should be quarantined from their peers until they recover.
 Medicines to reduce swelling and fever can make the experience more tolerable.

-If your child displays the symptoms presented here and his condition worsens over time, take him or her immediately to trusted Westminster pediatrics doctor such as the ones from Indian Crest Pediatrics.
+If your child displays the symptoms presented here and his condition worsens over time, take him or her immediately to trusted Westminster pediatricians such as the ones from Indian Crest Pediatrics.